f4z3r/nix/docs/bootstrap.md

 ### Setup Services

-In order to setup OpenVPN, Restic, and ClamAV, follow the instructions in the `README.md`.
+In order to setup Restic, and ClamAV, follow the instructions in the `README.md`.

 You might also want to sync Brave with an existing device.

-## Battery Managment
+## Battery Management

 On Dell laptops, the battery cannot be fully managed by TLP.
 Stuff like the battery charge thresholds need to be set in the BIOS directly.